EU ruling against Google opens 'opportunity,' rival says

 They have likewise taken a harder line on data privacy.
 After the scandal this spring involving the misuse of Facebook users' personal data during the U.S. presidential election and other campaigns, the EU began enforcing tougher new rules.

 Nakashima reported from Menlo Park, California.
-Associated Press writers Matt O'Brien in Providence, R.I.; Nick Jesdanun in New York; and Michael Liedtke in San Francisco contributed to this story.
+Associated Press writers Matt O'Brien in Providence, Rhode Island; Nick Jesdanun in New York; and Michael Liedtke in San Francisco contributed to this story.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.